Australia Study Abroad Program at Flinders University

 What Flinders has to offer

-- Four faculties and 17 specialist research centers
+- Three large campuses, four faculties and 19 specialist research centers

-- A spacious, green campus with modern buildings nine miles from the city center
+- Spacious, green campuses with panoramic views, modern state-of-the-art buildings and only nine miles from the city center

-- On-campus bank, bookstore, drugstore, health and counseling service, post office, religious center and student travel center
+- On-campus gym and fitness center, health and counseling services, post office, religious center, student travel center, restaurants and new student hub

 - First-rate playing fields for all major sports, tennis courts and two modern, indoor sports center

-- Housing is in modern on-campus student flats
+- Housing is in self-catered student flats or fully-catered on-campus university housing

 - Great range of courses and flexibility in course selection across departments